Growing chamomile in your garden

 When and how to grow chamomile from seed

 Direct sow chamomile seeds in late fall, after the first killing frost, so seeds naturally cold stratify.
 For spring planting, start seeds indoors about six weeks before the final frost date.
 The optimal temperature for chamomile to germinate is 65°F. Chamomile thrives in full sun conditions, but can also tolerate partial shade.
 Use rich, organic soil that is well-drained.

-Sow your seeds directly onto the surface of the soil, and firmly compress.
-Do not cover your Chamomile seeds as they require sunlight in order to germinate.
-Once seedlings are approximately an inch tall, thin out to one plant every 2-4 inches.
+Sow your seeds directly onto the surface of the soil.
+Do not cover seeds, as they require direct sunlight to germinate.
+Once seedlings are about one inch tall, thin out to one plant every two to four inches.
 If growing indoors, be sure to transplant before chamomile's first blooms.
 Harvest the chamomile flower once it is fully open.
 The flower can be used fresh or choose a dried flower use for your chamomile plants.
 Leaves may be harvested in late spring through early summer.

 What to grow with chamomile plants